Among the nine statewide-elected offices, Commissioner Bob Anthony has served longer

-than any other Oklahoma office holder in state history.
+than any other state office holder in Oklahoma history.

 He won his sixth consecutive six-year term to the